Buying a home after foreclosure

 4. Save if you can

-To qualify for another mortgage after foreclosure, you’ll need funds to demonstrate to the lender that you’re able to repay the loan even if emergency expenses arise.
+To qualify for another mortgage after foreclosure, you’ll need funds to show to the lender that you’re able to repay the loan even if emergency expenses arise.

-This can be hard, Crawford says, but if you can, cut back on little things like restaurant meals, and look for ways to save, such as changing your auto insurance or cell phone plan or dropping your cable television or streaming subscription.
+This can be hard, Crawford says, but if you can, cut back on little things like restaurant meals.
+You can also look for other ways to save, such as changing your auto insurance or cell phone plan or dropping your cable television or streaming subscription.

 5. Find a lender based on your needs and situation